Janzkockel/TikTakToe/README.md

 The server runs with Python Flask and does not direktly run in the public network.
 To connect with the Public Network I did not open a Port instead it uses ngrok.
 Ngrok is Tunnel service which transfers the data from inside the port to the client.

 ## How does the game algorithm work?
 The game is a normal Tik Tak Toe (3 wins).
 It is written in JavaScript and is written troughout multiple files.
 The main file is script.js.
+The game calculations runs on the frontend mainly in buttonsControll.js.